-If not serving as the Investigator, the Equal Opportunity and Diversity Officer will appoint an Investigator, who may be an employee or official of the University or may be an external investigator with appropriate experience or expertise.
-The parties will be provided with notice of the identity of the appointed Investigator, and will be informed that any objections to the service of the appointed Investigator on grounds of conflict of interest or a lack of impartiality should be submitted in writing to the Equal Opportunity and Diversity Officer within three days of notice of the appointment.
-The Equal Opportunity and Diversity Officer will decide promptly whether the appointed Investigator will or will not continue to conduct the investigation.
-Any materials collected or notes prepared by the Investigator during the objection period will be turned over to any replacement Investigator.
-The replacement Investigator will decide whether to use such materials or not.
+If not serving as the Investigator(s), the Title IX Coordinator will appoint an Investigator(s), who may be an employee or official of Chapman University or may be an external Investigator(s) with appropriate experience or expertise.
+The parties will be provided with notice of the identity of the appointed Investigator(s) and will be informed that any objections to the service of the appointed Investigator(s) on grounds of conflict of interest or a lack of impartiality should be submitted in writing to the Title IX Coordinator within three days of notice of the appointed Investigator(s) will or will not continue to conduct the investigation.
+Any materials collected or notes prepared by the Investigator(s) during the objection period will be turned over to any replacement Investigator(s).
+The replacement Investigator(s) will decide whether to use such materials or not.

-When investigating a Formal Complaint, the University shall, within 30 business days of receiving the Formal Complaint, unless unusual or complex circumstances exist:
+When investigating a Formal Complaint Chapman University shall, within 60 days of receiving the Formal Complaint, unless unusual or complex circumstances exist:

 - a.
 Engage in fact-gathering of all relevant facts.
 Credibility resolutions and fact-finding shall be conducted in the live hearing phase of the grievance process. - b.
-Provide both parties an equal opportunity to inspect and review any evidence obtained as part of the investigation that is directly related to the allegations raised in a Formal Complaint, including the evidence upon which the University does not intend to rely in reaching a determination regarding responsibility and inculpatory or exculpatory evidence whether obtained from a party or other source, so that each party can meaningfully respond to the evidence prior to conclusion of the investigation. - c.
-Prior to completion of the investigative report, send to each party and the party's advisor, if any, the evidence subject to inspection and review in an electronic format or a hard copy, and the parties must have at least 10 business days to submit a written response, which the investigator will consider prior to completion of the investigative report. - d.
+Provide both parties an equal opportunity to inspect and review any evidence obtained as part of the investigation that is directly related to the allegations raised in a Formal Complaint, including the evidence upon which Chapman University does not intend to rely in reaching a determination regarding responsibility and inculpatory or exculpatory evidence whether obtained from a party or other source, so that each party can meaningfully respond to the evidence prior to conclusion of the investigation. - c.
+Prior to completion of the investigative report, send to each party and the party's advisor, if any, the evidence subject to inspection and review in an electronic format or a hard copy, and the parties must have at least 10 days to submit a written response, which the Investigator(s) will consider prior to completion of the investigative report. - d.
 Make all such evidence subject to the parties' inspection and review available at any hearing to give each party equal opportunity to refer to such evidence during the hearing, including for purposes of cross-examination; and - e.
-Create an investigative report that fairly summarizes relevant evidence and, at least 10 business days prior to a hearing or other time of determination regarding responsibility, the Equal Opportunity and Diversity Officer shall send to each party and the party's advisor, if any, the investigative report in an electronic format or a hard copy, for their review and written response.
-Upon finalization of the investigative report, the Equal Opportunity and Diversity Officer shall provide it to the decision-maker(s).
+Create an investigative report that fairly summarizes relevant evidence and, at least 10 days prior to a hearing or other time of determination regarding responsibility, the Title IX Coordinator shall send to each party and the party's advisor, if any, the investigative report in an electronic format or a hard copy, for their review and written response.
+Upon finalization of the investigative report, the Title IX Coordinator shall provide it to the decision-maker(s).

-VIII.
 Live Hearings Under the Grievance Process